The Six Elements of the Perfect Data Science Learning Tool

 A guided project where you analyze discrepancies in scores between movie review sites.

 When it comes to more open-ended projects, we’ve found that students need help getting “unstuck”.
 Being stuck can range from not knowing how to install a package to having trouble conceptualizing the structure of the data.
 Students often don’t need major help — just a small nudge in the right direction or a confidence boost can be invaluable.
 We’ve realized that as these small moments of frustration when you’re stuck pile up, they decrease your motivation, and make it more likely that you won’t reach your goals.
-We’ve designed systems that ensure you can get help either from a mentor or peers to avoid this frustration.
-We help students directly with 1:1 mentorship and office hours.
-We’ve created a strong community where students help each other learn and avoid common pitfalls.
+We’ve designed systems that ensure you can get help either from a mentor or peers to avoid this frustration, including our data science student community.

 Based on the above observations, we’ve realized that the ideal data science learning tool: